dipeshanandparab/vms/README.md

 # vms
-Visitor Management System(VMS) is a web based application to manage visitors data developed with Django Framework.
+Visitor Management System(VMS) is a web based application to manage visitors data developed with Django 2.2 Framework